Georgia College Advising Corps

 On the national level, schools served by the program see an 8–12 percentage point increase in college-going rates versus control schools in the area.
 Advising Corps partner high schools see an average increase of $1 million in additional scholarship dollars per school for their college-going students.
 Surveys also found that partner high schools showed an overall increase in the number of college visits per student, attendance at college fairs, FAFSA completion, SAT/ACT registration, and overall school morale.
 Students have reported a greater awareness of higher education and what is required to attend college as a direct result of working with an adviser.

-The Georgia College Advising Corps (GCAC), has recently expanded to 18 high schools across the state thanks to a generous commitment from The Robert Woodruff Foundation and other sponsors.
+The Georgia College Advising Corps (GCAC) is present in 14 high schools across the state thanks to a generous commitment from The Robert Woodruff Foundation and other sponsors.

 Leadership Through Service